sentinelgrowthdao/dvpn-node-manager/README.md

-# sentinel-installer.sh
+# dVPN Node Manager

-This script `sentinel-installer.sh` is designed to facilitate the installation and use of Sentinel Config.
+This script `dvpn-node-manager.sh` is designed to facilitate the installation and use of Sentinel Config.

 ## Installation